Simon-cod/Cart-253/Topics/Mod Jam/planning.md

 The experience:

-> The user controls a frog at the bottom of the screen, they can shoot out the frog's tongue and catch a fly which is moving on the screen.
-If the tongue hits the fly it gets eaten.
+> The user controls the tongue of the frog with the keypad.
+They infect the flies everytime and ruin the ecosystem

 ## Breaking it down

 Basic things to do:

-- Draw the frog (image? a circle?)
+- Draw the frog
 - Draw the tongue...
-- Move the frog (how? mouse? keyboard? breathing?)
+- Move the frog (through keyboard)
-- Move the fly (in line? buzzing around? random?)
+- Move the fly (in line and in diagonal)
-- Figure out if the tongue hits the fly?
+- Figure out if the tongue infects the fly?

 Questions:

-- What does the frog look like?
+- what does the frog look like?
-    - Circles!
-- How does the user control the frog?
-    - User controls frog with the mouse position, just to the left and right
-    - User launches the tongue with a mouse click
+Circle with spots (looks dangerous)
-- How does the fly move?
+- what happens when the fly becomes infected?
-    - The fly starts on the left at a random y position, and moves to the right in a line
+It goes crazy and moves in a weird way almost like a bug What happens when the tongue hits an obstacle?
+It comes back
-- What does the tongue look like?
+What could be the obstacles?
-    - A red line coming out of the frog...
-- What happens if the user doesn't catch the fly?
-    - If the fly goes off the right side, it just resets to a new random y on the left
-- What does it all look like on the screen?
-Layout?
-    - Frog at the bottom, fly moving across, tongue shooting out of frog
+Lily pads?
+It's kind of on the same theme. or fishes coming oput of the water?
+How do you win?
+You cannot
+How do you lose?
+You eat  too many flies and it ruins the ecosystem
+-

 ## The program starts to form....